EducationalWave

 4. Legacy Systems: Older technologies may not receive necessary updates, rendering them susceptible to exploitation by hackers.

-Related Pros and Cons of Gopro
+Related Pros and Cons of Robotic Pool Cleaners

 Addressing these vulnerabilities is critical to safeguarding patient privacy and maintaining the integrity of healthcare data management.